 Supplier Lead Time Trends – January 2020

-This data is comprised of over 56 million rows of inventory on 26 million unique parts compiled from thousands of unique suppliers and component manufacturers.
+This data is comprised of over 56 million rows of inventory on 26 million unique parts compiled from thousands of authorized suppliers and component manufacturers.
 With such a pool of information at our disposal, our complex algorithms allow us to accurately predict when an electronic component, semiconductor, or computer product will go on allocation.
 This one-of-a-kind feature gives OEMs and contract manufacturers the ability to prepare their supply chains for any potential disruption that may occur.
-And, as the world’s largest electronic component search engine and marketplace, all necessary orders can be done right from their dashboard, which is free to use for all Part Search users with a Partstat account.
+And, as the world’s largest free electronic component search engine and marketplace, all necessary orders can be done right from their dashboard, which is free to use for all Part Search users with a Partstat account.

 Below is an example of lead time data available to Part Search users and BOM Monitoring Customers at the holistic supplier level: